brysonejones/azure-network-protocols/README.md

 <img width="1710" alt="Wireshark Installation" src="https://github.com/brysonejones/azure-network-protocols/assets/163891519/a51e8698-5ff7-4d4f-86cd-41c8534a37a7">
 </p>
 <br />
-I first filtered for ICMP traffic and then used a ping command in powershell to test network connectivity to the Ubuntu VM.
+I first filtered for ICMP traffic and then used a ping command in powershell to test network connectivity to the Ubuntu VM and Internet by pinging Google.
 <img width="1710" alt="ICMP traffic view" src="https://github.com/brysonejones/azure-network-protocols/assets/163891519/169850b7-23f2-4a4f-a3bb-19abb753cd10">
 </p>
 <br />